Optimal collision-energy range for realizing macroscopic high-baryon-density matter

-To investigate the maximum baryon density, one must resort to dynamical models of heavy-ion collisions, such as microscopic transport models~\cite{Bass:1998ca,Buss:2011mx,SMASH:2016zqf,Aichelin:2019tnk}, hydrodynamic models~\cite{Ivanov:2005yw,Ivanov:2013wha,Ivanov:2013yqa,Ivanov:2013yla}, and hybrid models~\cite{Petersen:2008dd,Batyuk:2016qmb,Akamatsu:2018olk,Cimerman:2023hjw}.
-Previous microscopic transport-model calculations predicted that the maximum baryon density {\it at the center} of the collision system can exceed $8\rho_0$ for $\sqsNN\gtrsim5\;{\rm GeV}$~\cite{Danielewicz:1998vz,Arsene:2006vf,Ohnishi:2015fhj,Bhaduri:2022cql}.
+To investigate the maximum baryon density, one must resort to dynamical models of heavy-ion collisions, such as microscopic transport models~\cite{Li:1995pra, Bass:1998ca,Buss:2011mx,SMASH:2016zqf,Aichelin:2019tnk}, hydrodynamic models~\cite{Ivanov:2005yw,Ivanov:2013wha,Ivanov:2013yqa,Ivanov:2013yla}, and hybrid models~\cite{Petersen:2008dd,Batyuk:2016qmb,Akamatsu:2018olk,Cimerman:2023hjw}, as well as semi-analytical models~\cite{Mendenhall:2021maf}.
+Previous microscopic transport-model calculations predicted that the maximum baryon density {\it at the center} of the collision system can exceed $8\rho_0$ for $\sqsNN\gtrsim5\;{\rm GeV}$~\cite{Li:1995pra,Danielewicz:1998vz,Arsene:2006vf,Ohnishi:2015fhj,Bhaduri:2022cql}.
 It has also been discussed that even higher densities over $10\rho_0$ can be reached in some collision events due to large event-by-event fluctuations~\cite{Ohnishi:2015fhj}.
 However, these studies focus on the density at the center, and {\it it is unclear how much the dense region extends in space and time}.
 The large spatial and temporal sizes, besides the maximum baryon density, are crucial for the dense matter to leave observable signals in the final state.
-Despite its importance, to the best of our knowledge, quantitative studies on the volume and lifetime of the dense region and their dependence on $\sqsNN$ have not been performed.
+Despite its importance, to the best of our knowledge, quantitative studies on the volume and lifetime of the dense region and their dependence on $\sqsNN$ have not been performed~\footnote{As a potentially relevant study, we note that Ref.~\cite{Friman:1997sv} investigated the spacetime volume of the quark condensate in the low-density regime. }.

-The purpose of this letter is to examine the spacetime volume of the high baryon-density region in intermediate-energy heavy-ion collisions and to estimate the optimal collision energy that maximizes the spacetime volume.
+The purpose of this Letter is to examine the spacetime volume of the high baryon-density region in intermediate-energy heavy-ion collisions.
+We will discover that the optimal energy range that maximizes the spacetime volume is around $\sqsNN=3\,\mathchar`-\,5\;{\rm GeV}$, for which the typical value of the density is about a few times the normal nuclear density.
+These range and density are significantly lower than the previous estimates~\cite{Randrup:2006nr,Randrup:2009ch,Begun:2012rf,Blaschke:2024jqd, Li:1995pra,Danielewicz:1998vz,Arsene:2006vf,Ohnishi:2015fhj,Bhaduri:2022cql}, and hence would provide crucial information for the dense-matter study in heavy-ion collisions, e.g., detector design.